OlivierDT/challenge-data-analysis/README.md

 # challenge-data-analysis

-Immo Eliza challenge to predict prices on Belgian real estate
+"Immo Eliza" challenge to predict prices for the Belgian real estate market.

 ## Description

+This challenge encompasses:

-### Decision-making for data cleaning
+### 1. Data cleaning
-Open dataframe using json file
-Extract smaller dataframe by selecting columns of interest

-Decision: drop rows where the price is missing (~540 out of 17K > ~3%)

-Decision: drop rows where the square meter area is missing (~7%)
+From raw data to data that can be exploited for building a pricing model.

+The data should have (1) no duplicates, (2) no blank spaces, (3) no errors, and (4) no empty values.

+Let's do some (heavy?) cleaning!

+### 2. Data analysis

+### 3. Data interpretation

 ## Installation